Celebrating the oldest 10K race tradition in Kentucky

 In 1976 a group of Lexington runners decided to have a race on the 4th of July.
 Everyone thought they were going to regret it.
 Why run on what is sometimes the HOTTEST day of the year?
 It turns out…they did not regret it--although the bottoms of their shoes DID melt on the pavement.
 With that in mind, the following year they chose to hold the race early in the morning and here we are 50 years later, still running and kicking off the 4th of July!

-In 1977, the race was officially named the Bluegrass 10,000 and the first ever winners of the race were recorded.
+In 1977, the race was officially named the Bluegrass 10,000 and the first ever winners of the race were recorded, Swag Hartel and Paula Gaston.

-In 1980, the wheelchair race was added, led by competitiors Junior Rice and Judy Hale.
+In 1980, the wheelchair race was added, led by competitors Junior Rice and Judy Hale.

 In 1981, the Athletics Congress and The Road Runners Club of America certified the race course for the first time.